Surprisingly Fun Things to Do in Chattanooga

 There's also the newly renovated Bessie Smith Cultural Center and Chattanooga African American Museum, dedicated to the iconic Jazz Age singer who hailed from the city.

 Hammon describes the Sculpture Fields at Montague Park as a hidden gem.
 "There are walking trails and there are acres of huge sculptures," she says.
-"It’s a really neat area for people to have picnics, go on walks or go when there’s a new installation."
+"It’s a really neat area for people to have picnics and go on walks."

 Another great place to go see public art is River Walk.
-This 25-mile-long promenade goes all through the downtown area, following the river to the historic St. Elmo neighborhood.
+This 25-mile-long promenade crossed all of downtown, following the river to the historic St. Elmo neighborhood.

 If a tourist visits Tennessee without trying the whiskey, did they even go to Tennessee?
 We'll let the philosophers debate about it.